coursera-dl/coursera-dl/README.md

 # Features

+  * Support for both regular (i.e., time-based) courses as well as on-demand courses.
   * Intentionally detailed names, so that it will display and sort properly on most interfaces (e.g., MX Video, or [VLC][4] on Android devices).
   * Regex-based section (week) and lecture name filters to download only